dingus45191/apple/README.md

 # apple

 Apple clone in raw html,css and js.
-See for
+See for <a href="https://apple-c.netlify.app">yourself</a>